Killing of Johnny Robinson

-Johnny Robinson (1947–1963) was a young African-American teenager who, at age 16, was shot and killed by a police officer in the unrest following the 16th Street Baptist Church bombing in Birmingham, Alabama.
+Johnny Robinson (1947 – 1963) was a 16-year-old African-American boy who was shot and killed by a police officer in the unrest following the 16th Street Baptist Church bombing in Birmingham, Alabama.
 A Birmingham police officer, Jack Parker, who was riding in the back seat of a police car, shot and killed Robinson.
 Parker was never indicted for the killing.

 Background

 Johnny Robinson was born in 1947.
 He had a difficult upbringing in Birmingham, as the city had seen 50 racially driven bombings between 1945 and 1963.
 He was the oldest of three children and attended the Alberta Shields School.
-A few years prior to his death, Robinson's father was murdered by a neighbor, leaving his mother alone to raise her children in a city fraught with racial violence.
+A few years prior to Robinson's death, his father was murdered by a neighbor, leaving his mother alone to raise her children in a city fraught with racial violence.

 The officer who shot Robinson was a head of a lodge of a fraternal order of police.
-He had put his signature to an ad in the newspaper arguing against integration in the police.
+He had put his signature to an ad in the newspaper arguing against integration in the police force.